tonedefdev/terracreds/README.md

 This command will generate the binary as `terraform-credentials-terracreds.exe` which is the valid naming convention for Terraform to recognize this plugin as a credential helper.

+In addition to the binary and plugin a `terraform.rc` file is required with a `credentials_helper` block which instructs Terraform to use the specified credential helper.
 If you don't already have a `terraform.rc` file you can pass in `--create-cli-config` to create the file with the credentials helper block already generated for use with the `terracreds` binary.
-However, if you already have tokens stored in your CLI config you'll likely want to add the following block to your `terraform.rc` file instead to prevent overwriting the file:
+However, if you already have a `terraform.rc` file you will need to add the following block to your `terraform.rc` file instead:

 ```hcl
 credentials_helper "terracreds" {